Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Quantitative Results

 \subsection{Impact of Highlight Condition on Time and Accuracy}

 We begin by analyzing the impact of the highlight condition on two quantitative measures of participants' performance: the time it took them to complete the task and their accuracy on unit tests.
 We find that participants are significantly faster at completing tasks in the Edit Model condition compared with the Generation Probability condition, even though this effect may be dampened by the 10-minute time limit that we set for each coding task.
-Participants are also most accurate in the Edit Model condition, though this difference is not statistically significant with our relatively small sample size.
+However, the analysis did not identify statistically significant differences in accuracy.
 Below we discuss these results in detail.

 \paragraph{H1: Highlight condition will affect the \textbf{time} it takes to complete the coding task}